|10x effect||10X commitment by mobilizing shared purpose.|

 |Shift thinking from...||Brand story (based on what you do)

 Say goodbye to Hollywood

 Our starting point is the belief that in business, we need a new kind of storytelling.
+Our starting point is the recognition that business needs a new kind of storytelling.
 In the past, companies looked to Hollywood as a model for how to tell their story.
-The product or company is the hero, and the message is like a movie script that employers are reading from.
+The product or company is the hero, and the message is like a movie script for employees to read from.

 But digital technology has changed the way these stories are told, and who gets to tell them.
 Thanks to social media, what others say about your company matters more than what you say about yourself.

 People want to know who you are, not just what you sell, and customers are not just consumers of your story, they are co-creators.
 You simply can't control the message the way you used to.